By Professor Claude Ake Founding Director, Centre for Advanced

 his colleagues.
 I do not think that the Oil industry in Nigeria,

-particularly Shell whose crude practices and insensitivity engendered the
+particularly Shell whose crude practices and insensitivity engendered

 Their reaction to the tragedy was more unfortunate still.
-They have
+They

-the rising tide of resentment in the oil producing communities, this posture
+belligerence.
+For, given the rising tide of resentment in the oil

-is bound to be catastrophic for Nigeria and self-defeating for the oilcompanies.
+Nigeria and self-defeating for the oilcompanies.

 These circumstances have left me no choice but to resign.
 For they

-have, to my mind, transformed NDES into an unwelcome division and rendered
+have, to my mind, transformed NDES into an unwelcome division and

-it morally unacceptable.
+rendered it morally unacceptable.

 Claude Ake